splunk/public-o11y-docs/synthetics/test-config/auth-basic-http-headers.rst

 To verify that the login is working, select :guilabel:`Try now`.
 Results may take a while.
 The :guilabel:`Try now result` pane should display each screen that your test navigated to on the target page, plus the message :guilabel:`Success`.

-..  image:: /_images/synthetics/auth-basic-http-three.png
-    :width: 70%
-    :alt: Screenshot showing how to verify that your synthetic test settings are working.